A Practical Introduction to Regression-based Causal Inference in Meteorology (II): Unmeasured confounders: Data

 \section{Data}

-The present paper is one of two, intended to demonstrate two different causal inference methods - the matching and IV methods.
+The present paper is one of two articles intended to demonstrate two different causal inference methods - matching and the IV method.
 To align the two papers, both employ the same data set.
-Details of the data are described in the sister article (Marzban et al. 2025).
-Suffice it to say that the data are monthly averages from the North American Regional Reanalysis (NARR) archive (Mesinger et al. 2006 ), consisting of 418 variables on a $77 \times 169$ grid, and aggregated across two months - January 1979 and January 2000.
-In both articles, the treatment variable is downward shortwave radiation flux $(W m^{-2})$), the outcome variable is the surface potential temperature $(^\circ C)$, and the confounder is geopotential height $(gpm)$.
-Theoretical justification for how this confounder may be a common cause of both the treatment and the outcome is provided in the sister article.

-There are, however, several differences between the two data sets, necessitated by the assumptions underlying the two methods being demonstrated.
-The matching method described in the first paper requires the treatment variable to be binary; the IV method allows for a continuous treatment variable, i.e., the treatment variable is no longer converted to a binary variable here.
-Another difference is that the matching method is designed for measured confounders, whereas in the IV method the confounders are assumed to be unmeasured.
+Details of the data are described in the sister article \citep{marzban_match}.
+Suffice it to say that the data are monthly averages from the North American Regional Reanalysis (NARR) archive \citep{mesinger}, consisting of 418 variables on a $149 \times 117$ grid for January 2001.
+The only difference between the two data sets, necessitated by the assumptions underlying the two methods, is that the matching method described in the first paper requires the treatment variable to be binary; the IV method allows for a continuous treatment variable, and therefore, the treatment variable in the present paper is no longer converted to a binary variable.

-However, the availability of measured confounders, necessary for the matching method, allows one to compute the OLS+adj estimate of ATE defined in the Multiple Regression subsection.
-Recall, that quantity estimates ATE after adjusting for measured confounders.
-Indeed, it is even possible to include measured confounders in the 2SLS equations (A1, A2) that define the IV model.
-The resulting estimate of ATE is then based on the instrument $Z$, but it is also adjusted for measured confounders.
-This estimate will be referred to as the IV+adj estimate.
-Consequently, although the focus of this article is on the IV estimate of ATE, the OLS+adj and the IV+adj estimates will also be computed, for comparison.